algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ <ins> Specifications Compliance </ins>

 The software is required to adhere to both the functional and technical specifications as outlined in the project documentation. \
-In order to deem a feature as complete, it must not only meet the specified technical requirements but also fulfill the client's expectations. \
+To deem a feature as complete, it must not only meet the specified technical requirements but also fulfill the client's expectations. \
 During the testing phase, our team will consistently reference the specifications to verify that the software aligns with the client's needs and requirements. \
 The testing phase will only be concluded once all specifications have been successfully met.